-How to clear your little one’s congestion when cold medicines aren’t an option.
+How to get rid of congestion in your baby when cold medicines aren’t an option.

 It’s hard to watch your baby struggle to breathe through a stopped-up nose.
 Infants are too little to blow their own noses, and cold medicines aren’t recommended for them.
 So what can you do to help your baby breathe easier?
 Here’s a guide to congestion remedies for the littlest noses.